-Medical Mutual, Anthem BC, Premier (in selected counties), Aetna, Humana, and UnitedHealthcare are very good carriers to consider.
+Medical Mutual, Anthem Blue Cross, Oscar (in selected counties), Ambetter, CareSource, and SummaCare are very reliable carriers to consider.
 Office visit copays are available for primary care physician (pcp) visits, and specialists, although specific amounts will vary.
-For instance, specialist copays will be much lower on Silver-tier and Gold-tier plans than Bronze-tier options.
+Specialist copays are lower on Silver-tier and Gold-tier plans than Bronze-tier options.
 Urgent Care copays can vary and are typically between $40 and $100.
 ER visits are generally subject to a deductible.
 However, if admitted to a hospital, the deductible may be waived.

 Required Coverage For Infants And Children

 However, the distinction between "formulary" and "non-formulary" prescriptions must be understood, so you are using the drugs that work best, but are also covered under your policy.
 Each carrier offers a specific comprehensive guide that explains how they classify drugs.
-Typically there are four "tiers."
+Typically, there are four "tiers."
 Both generic and brand drugs are included on the list, and a combination of physicians and pharmacists create the formulary.

-This is important in case a major health condition develops and the only treatment is an ultra-expensive non-formulary medication.
+This is important if major health condition develops, and the only treatment is an ultra-expensive non-formulary medication.
 However, a temporary policy will place specific restrictions on RX benefits since pre-existing conditions are not covered.

 Healthy Start is Ohio's federally-mandated SCHIP program.
 Healthy Start is part of Medicaid and is available to children under 19 whose families meet Federal poverty level guidelines.